Getting Started

 Auth is the first part of our docs for a reason!
 You don't need to be authed to read records or even to stream data from the firehose.
 But if you're building an app that integrates with the Atmosphere, you'll begin with auth.

-To implement OAuth in your application, refer to OAuth patterns for common use cases, and the Scopes guide for understanding permission models.
+To implement OAuth in your application, refer to About OAuth for common use cases, and the Permission Sets guide for understanding permission models.
 If you're building your own protocol implementation or OAuth Client SDK, refer to the OAuth spec.

 What is OAuth?